 When learning a new skill or hobby, there may be a time of challenge before complete understanding.
-In the same way, a new wheelchair user, especially one beginning to use a minivan, SUV or truck that is wheelchair accessible, can experience difficulties that can be frustrating.
-But, with the help of NMEDA’s Quality Assurance Program (QAP) dealers and Certified Driver Rehabilitation Specialists (CDRS), you can be on your way to moving forward with ease.
+In the same way, a new wheelchair user, especially one beginning to use a minivan, SUV, or truck that is wheelchair accessible, can experience difficulties that can be frustrating.
+But, with the help of a qualified mobility equipment dealer and Certified Driver Rehabilitation Specialists (CDRS), you can be on your way to moving forward with ease.
 Here are some ways you can think about the use of your wheelchair accessible vehicle that will help you in the long term.

 Consider Your Environment